axiangcoding/wt-profile-tool/README.md

 }
 ```

 **NOTE:** Data seems broken or missmatch?
-Please open an issue and provide example.
+Please open an issue and provide a right example.

 > Maybe you want to know why I use player `OnTheRocks` as an example.
 Because he was a cheater.
 I reported him and he was banned.
 This is the price you pay for using cheats to kill me 5 times in one battle. 😡😡😡

-### More functions?
+### More features?

-You can refer to the [source code](./wt_profile_tool/main.py) to find more functions.
+You can refer to the `WTPTClient`'s descritpion to find more available methods.

 ## Contributing

-If you have any issues or suggestions feel free to open one
+If you have any issues or suggestions feel free to open one.

 Pull requests are welcome.

 For major changes, please open an issue first to discuss what you would like to change.

 ## License